axboe/fio/HOWTO.rst

 .. option:: sg_write_mode=str : [sg]

 	Specify the type of write commands to issue.
-This option can take three values:
+This option can take ten values:

 	**write**
 		This is the default where write opcodes are issued as usual.